Slum Enterprise - Chapter 8

 CHAPTER 8

 Have you ever taken a shit in a corporate office bathroom?
 An entire routine, a sacred event that many young Americans will experience when starting a corporate career.
-It starts at the beginning, a brand new day, a cool September morning, the last passing of solid was at least 24 hours ago.
-Lee awakes in a nominal state, lingering dreams with loose wild thoughts chase away a sense of stability.
+It starts at the beginning, a brand new day, a cool September morning; the last passing of solid was at least 24 hours ago.
+Lee awakes in a nominal state; lingering dreams with loose, wild thoughts chase away a sense of stability.

 The fear takes hold only for a split second.
-Lee snaps out of it like he usually does, it's all a part of the morning routine before a clanger of brown substance could be off loaded from the colon.
-He showers, gets dressed and does his bathroom face cleaning.
+Lee snaps out of it like he usually does; it's all a part of the morning routine before a clanger of brown substance could be offloaded from the colon.
+He showers, gets dressed, and does his bathroom face cleaning.

 Lee exits his little home and drives the 5 minutes to work.
 Many coffee sips were taken between the trip from the street curb to the tar parking lot.
-By the time he reached his cubical, 25 oz was now 15.
-Lee always drank fast, probably due to the fact he had to compete for food and drinks with his brother and sister when he was child.
+By the time he reached his cubicle, 25 oz was now 15.
+Lee always drank fast, probably due to the fact he had to compete for food and drinks with his brother and sister when he was a child.

-Lee types his credentials on the cheap company sanctioned keyboard to log into his computer and begins the day.
+Lee types his credentials on the cheap, company-sanctioned keyboard to log into his computer and begins the day.

 Lee just sat and nodded while Joe talked to the back of his head and started to type away.